-All staff working in or on behalf of the Cavendish Learning Trust maintain an attitude of 'it could happen here' - this is especially important when considering child-on-child abuse.
+All staff working in or on behalf of the school maintain an attitude of 'it could happen here' - this is especially important when considering child-on-child abuse.
 Even if there are no reports it does not mean it is not happening.